Ghana: Languages

 Of these, Asante Twi is the most widely spoken.

-Because Ghana is surrounded by French-speaking countries, French is widely taught in schools and used for commercial and international economic exchanges.
+Because Ghana is surrounded by French-speaking countries, French is also taught in schools and used for commercial and international economic exchanges.
+Hausa is most widely spoken in the northern part of Ghana especially among the Muslim communities.
 Since 2005, Ghana has been an associate member of the Organisation internationale de la Francophonie, the global organisation that unites French-speaking countries (84 nations on six continents).
 In 2005, more than 350,000 Ghanaian children studied French in schools.
-Since then, its status has been progressively updated to a mandatory language in every junior high school, and it is in the process of becoming an official language.
+Since then, its status has been progressively updated to a mandatory language in every junior high school.

 Ghanaian Pidgin English, also known as Kru English (or in Akan, kroo brofo), is a variety of West African Pidgin English spoken in Accra and in the southern towns.
 It can be divided into two varieties, referred to as "uneducated" or "non-institutionalized" pidgin and "educated" or "institutionalized" pidgin, the former associated with uneducated or illiterate people and the latter acquired and used in institutions such as universities.

 Religion

 Christianity is the largest religion in Ghana, with 71.3% of the population being members of various Christian denominations as of the 2021 census.
-Islam is practised by 20% of the total population.
-According to a 2012 report by Pew Research, 51% of Muslims are followers of Sunni Islam, while approximately 16% belong to the Ahmadiyya movement and around 8% identify with Shia Islam, while the remainder are non-denominational Muslims.
+Islam is practiced by 16.8% of the total population.
+According to a 2012 report by Pew Research, 60.71% of Muslims are followers of Sunni Islam, while around 9.52% identify with Shia Islam, while the remainder 29.76% are non-denominational Muslims.
 There is "no significant link between ethnicity and religion in Ghana".
+Approximately 16% belong to the Ahmadiyya religion.
+Rest 8.7% are others.

 Ghana has around 150,000 Jehovah's Witnesses.

-Orange Order

 The Grand Orange Lodge of Ghana is a Protestant fraternal organization within the Orange Order.
-The most famous governed by the Grand Lodge is The Loyal Leopold Lodge No. 907.
-It was founded in 1894 by a British colonial official, Dr. A.D.
-MacDonald.
+The one governed by the Grand Lodge is The Loyal Leopold Lodge No. 907.
+It was founded in 1894 by a British colonial official, Dr. A. D. MacDonald.
 The lodge initially served as a social club for European administrators, military officers, and merchants.
-Over time, it began to admit local African members, which was a significant departure from the lodges in Ireland and Britain that were overwhelmingly white and Protestant.
-Today, it's members continue to participate in events and parades, including The Twelfth.
+Over time, it began to admit local African members, which was a departure from the lodges in Ireland and Britain that were overwhelmingly white and Protestant.
+Its members participate in events and parades, including The Twelfth.
 They also are involved in community and charitable work.